Sandbox Testing Guide

 2. Performing final validation using Production mode (pk_prod) with small, real transactions to ensure calculations and liquidity are accurate.

-4. Troubleshooting If you encounter empty wallet errors or rejected transactions in Sandbox:
+If you encounter empty wallet errors or rejected transactions in Sandbox:

 1. Check if you are using the correct dummy card for the specific provider selected.